awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/_index.md

 Thanks to Batch computing, you can execute a series of programs ("jobs") on one or more computers without manual intervention.
 Input parameters are pre-defined through scripts, command-line arguments, control files, or job control language.
 A given batch job may depend on the completion of preceding jobs, or on the availability of certain inputs, making the sequencing and scheduling of multiple jobs important, and incompatible with interactive processing.

+## AWS Batch features
+- **Dynamic compute resource provisioning and scaling**: you only need to set up a few concepts in Batch (a Compute environment, job queue, and job definition), and you have a complete queue, scheduler, and compute architecture without managing a single piece of compute infrastructure.
+- **AWS Batch with EC2 Spot instances**: Since Batch workloads are containerized, Batch is a perfect fit for Spot Instances.
+If a workload is interrupted, Batch will automatically spin-up another Spot Instance you’ve specified.
+- **AWS Batch with Fargate**: AWS Batch with Fargate resources allows you to have a completely serverless architecture for your batch jobs.
+- **Integration with EC2 Launch Templates**: AWS Batch now supports EC2 Launch Templates, allowing you to build customized templates for your compute resources, and enabling Batch to scale instances with those requirements.
+- **Priority-based job scheduling**: AWS Batch enables you to set up multiple queues with different priority levels.
+Batch jobs are stored in the queues until compute resources are available to execute the job.
+The AWS Batch scheduler evaluates when, where, and how to run jobs that have been submitted to a queue based on the resource requirements of each job.

+These are just some examples of all the features AWS Batch has.
+If you want to learn in detail all its capabilities, visit [this web page](https://aws.amazon.com/batch/features/?nc=sn&loc=2).

 ## Understanding Batch components

 ### Typical job architecture